PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/documentation.md

 ### Radiance Intensity
 <div class="parameter">
     <div class="parameter__info">
-        <span>Artistic control that affects how bright the stars are.</span>
+        <span>Artistic control that affects how bright the stars are.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">Radiance intensity refers to the brightness of stars and can be adjusted for artistic effect or to simulate the actual brightness of stars in the night sky, allowing for the creation of different moods or atmospheres in a star field scene.</span>
     </div>
     <div class="parameter__video"><video autoplay loop muted playsinline ><source src="../img/documentation/stars_rintensity.mp4" type="video/mp4"></video></div>
 </div>